SamK/check_iftraffic_nrpe.py/README.md

 Compatibility
 -------------

-* This script has been tested under Python 2.7 only.
+* Tested under Python versions 2.7 and 3.4
-* It is not compatible with Python 2.4
+* It is not compatible with Python 2.4: See issue #21
 * It has been tested under Nagios 3.x only.

 Usage examples